tub-uas/fcc/README.md

 TODO
 - TODO some sort of visual graph

+## Operating System

+The RaspberryPi is running a Linux kernel with Rreempt-RT.
+Please follow [this](https://lemariva.com/blog/2019/09/raspberry-pi-4b-preempt-rt-kernel-419y-performance-test) tutorial in order to compile und upload the kernel to the RaspberryPi.

 ## Hardware
 We are only supporting RaspberryPis.
 Currently we are using a standard RaspberryPi 3 Model B. It is connected to a custom build shield (hat) that provides power and communication over the CAN Bus.